This page is designed to help you ensure your submission is ready for and fits the scope of the journal.

 Before submitting, please read the author guidelines, then register an account (or log in if you have an existing account)

 Ethnologia Europaea is an interdisciplinary, peer-reviewed journal focusing on European cultures and societies, past and present.
 The journal was first published in 1967, and since then, it has acquired a position as the international flagship journal within European Ethnology and related fields.
-It carries material of great interest for European ethnologists, cultural anthropologists and scholars of folklore, as well as cultural historians and cultural studies scholars worldwide.
+It publishes interest for European ethnologists, cultural anthropologists and scholars of folklore, as well as cultural historians and cultural studies scholars worldwide.

-Associated with the principal international society in the field, International Society for Ethnology and Folklore (SIEF), the journal is A-ranked according to the European Science Foundation journal evaluation (ERIH+) and a level 2 (top-level) journal, according to the Norwegian model.
+Associated with the principal international society in the field, the International Society for Ethnology and Folklore (SIEF), the journal is A-ranked according to the European Science Foundation journal evaluation (ERIH+), a level 2 (top-level) journal according to the Norwegian model, and a top-level (level 3) journal according to the Finnish model.

-The journal is published biannually, usually with one open issue and one thematic issue.
-Each manuscript is evaluated by a double-blind peer review, including those submitted together as a 'special issue'.
+The journal is published biannually.
+Some issues are open issues and some are thematic special issues.
+Each article manuscript is evaluated by a double-blind peer review, including those submitted together as a 'special issue'.